adlerweb/ESP8266-BME280-Multi/README.md

 ```
 T: 12.34 *C
+DP: 12.34 *C
 H: 12.34 %
+AH: 1.34 g/m3
+RP: 1234.56 hPa
 P: 1234.56 hPa
 ```

-T is temperature, H humidity and P pressure.
-As probably no one would have guessed.
+T is temperature, DP dew pont, H relative humidity, AH absolute humidity, RP relative pressure and P absolute pressure at sea level.

 If you're using Volkszähler additional debug output with the computed URLs and HTTP-Status will be present.

 ## HTTP-Server

 Just access the module using HTTP.
 You can get the modules IP using serial, MQTT or your routers DHCP-leases.
-You'll find temperature, humidity, pressure and a number of seconds since the last time the measurements where updated.
+You'll find all values mentioned above.
+Every access triggers the module to gather a new set of values from the sensor, so the display should always display up to date measurements.

 Access /ota to start an OTA-update.